abcd-ca/time-lapse-pi/readme.md

 5. If still on the network, you can view a log of the time-lapse by running `tail -f /home/pi/rust/time-lapse-pi-rust/time-lapse.log` in the project root folder

+# Pi Enclosure

+I 3D printed [this enclosure](https://www.thingiverse.com/thing:685074).
+I like it because it's got a built-in camera holder that you can articulate.
+The ball joint needed to be printed at 90% scale and I found I needed to use a bit of glue to keep the two halves of the camera enclosure together and the back of the pi case.

 # Other reference

 ## Raspberry pi GPIO Pinouts